Do you remember those phrases coined about the various household types?

-The new year beckons.
-I wish joy and happiness to you all in the months to come.
-I hope 2021 is a year for you to remember for all the right reasons.
-And a special wish for all my fellow singletons to find happiness, whatever that means to you.
+So it’s Valentine’s Day again.
+I wish joy and happiness to all couples celebrating.
+Plus a special wish for all my fellow singletons to find happiness, whatever that means to you.

 * My recent foreign travels were shared with a friend.
 From this I can confirm some adventures are indeed better shared (see http://www.MarkandLucas.com)

 1 thought on “Valentine’s Day love from a singleton”

 Well my friend again your wise and eloquent words strike a cord with me.